jeffreycwitt/pl399/docs/27-regulated-free-speech.md

 In the context of free speech this can be seen simply through the image of a group of people yelling at each other, each person trying to outshout the other person in order to be heard.
 In such a case, while in theory everyone is free to speak and shout as loud as possible, in practice no one is actually free to speak and be heard.

-As Hobbes noted, it is only when we are willing to give our hopes for the **theoretically best** option ("the right to speak at any and all times") and accept the second best option ("take turns speaking") that we are able to get the **best actually realizable option**.
+As Hobbes noted, it is only when we are willing to give up our hopes for the **theoretically best** option ("the right to speak at any and all times") and accept the second best option ("take turns speaking") that we are able to get the **best actually realizable option**.

 In this regard, Sunstein and Lessig point out that government regulation has always been at work in order to make free speech possible.
 As Sunstein says: those that complain against regulation, are really just complaining about changes to the advantageous status quo that existing regulation has created.
-(Just a car drivers might complain that the imposition of a bike lane as undo government interference, while ignoring the fact that their entitlement to use an automobile on public streets is already the result of government "interference" &#x1F609;)
+(Just a car drivers might complain that the imposition of a bike lane is undo government interference, while ignoring the fact that their entitlement to use an automobile on public streets is already the result of government "interference" &#x1F609;)

 Sunstein also connects the appeal for de-regulation to an incoherent valuation of consumer sovereignty.
 This connection offers us one further chance to review.

 In this case, regulation is seen as a threat to consumer sovereignty.
 But again Sunstein sees this as incoherent.
 If everyone is shouting at the same time, then we really don't have any choices.

 Habermas also gave us a way to think about this incoherence in an even more subtle form.